YouthJourney/LearningOpenCV/README.md

 # LearningOpenCV
-just some summaries and practice for studying openCV
+just some summaries and practice for studying openCV.